-Further research brings forth the need not only for good operational skills by motorcyclists but the management of the risks involved.
+Further in my research and experience as a motorcycle instructor, findings bring forth the need not only for good operational skills by motorcyclists but the management of the risks involved.
 Motorcycling for women riders or men today, is a hobby full of risks.
 Motorcycle risk management focus for riders falls in line with other hazardous hobbies, such as mountain climbing, sky-diving and white water rafting the attraction is completely in the activity.
 Within motorcycling the motivation of the motorcyclist can be set into various groups distinguishable by how and/ or what they ride.

 Let’s call them “Group A”.

-These motorcyclists can be characterized by their lust for the sportier field including such aspects as:
+These motorcyclists can be characterised by their lust for the sportier field including such aspects as:

 - Desire to drive fast – want the full on speed effect